pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 - All class members (including the data members) are *public* and all the methods are *virtual* in Python.

 - If you use data members with names using the _double underscore prefix_ such as `__myvar`, Python uses name-mangling to effectively make it (almost) a private variable.
-Any identifier of the form `__myvar` (at least two leading underscores or at most one trailing underscore) is replaced with `_MyClass__myvar`, where `MyClass` is the current class name with a leading underscore(s) stripped.
+Any identifier of the form `__myvar` (at least two leading underscores or at most one trailing underscore) is internally replaced with `_MyClass__myvar`, where `MyClass` is the current class name with leading underscores stripped.
 After all, private members can still be accessed...
 You can check using the built-in `dir()` function.

 ---